Zutomayo: History

 The group debuted with the release of their first song, "Byōshin wo Kamu" (秒針を噛む), via YouTube on June 4, 2018.
 The song became an immediate hit, garnering 200,000 views within the first week.
 Additionally, after being released on streaming platforms on August 30, the song became the most streamed song in Japan that week.
 Following the song's release, Zutomayo held their first concert at Daikanyama Loop in Tokyo.
 Attendees were handed opaque glasses and reported that the entire venue was dark for the concert's duration.
 The group would continue to conceal their identities in future concerts.

 Zutomayo released two more singles digitally before releasing their first EP, Tadashii Itsuwari Kara no Kishō (正しい偽りからの起床), on November 14 through EMI Records.
 The EP reached 8th on the Oricon Albums Chart and was nominated in the 19th CD Shop Awards.
 On June 5, 2019, a second EP was released titled Ima wa Ima de Chikai wa Emi de (今は今で誓いは笑みで), which topped the Oricon chart.
 The group's first full-length album, Hisohiso Banashi (潜潜話), was released on October 30 of the same year.
 The song "Darken" was used in the live-action film The Night Beyond the Tricornered Window, and "Hypersomnia" is also featured in the film.
 The group released Gusare (ぐされ) on February 10, 2021, featuring songs "One's Mind", "Can't Be Right", "STUDY ME", "Hunch Gray", "Have a", "Engine Oil", "Darken", "Milabo", "Loneliness", "Crop", "Hypersomnia", "Fastening", and "Inner Heart".

 In October 2022, the group provided the song, "Time Left" (残機), for the second ending theme of the anime Chainsaw Man.
 In October 2024, they provided the ending theme "Taidada" for the anime Dandadan.
 In April 2025, they provided the opening theme "Warmthaholic" (微熱魔) for the second season of the anime Aharen-san wa Hakarenai.
+In February 2026, to celebrate the anniversary of Persona 3 Reload in Japan, Atlus released an animated music video that mixes Zutomayo's Hippocampal Pain with Mass Destruction - Reload by Lotus Juice.